German People's Party: Establishment and consolidation

-Although the DVP initially rejected the Weimar Constitution, it participated in almost all Reich governments from 1920 to 1931.
+In 1919, the DVP initially rejected the Weimar Constitution, and for a time was counted as part of the "national opposition" to the Weimar Coalition.
+However, it participated in almost all Reich governments from 1920 to 1931.
 This was primarily due to Stresemann.
 Although he was at heart a monarchist, he recognized that a return to monarchy could only be achieved through a coup followed by civil war, a path he firmly rejected.
 At the party congress in Jena on 13 April 1919, he said: "We must not proceed from one bloodbath to another. ...
 The path to domestic peace can only be on the basis of a republican form of government.
 That is why we are working for it."